 If you’re looking to create a basic estate plan for yourself, the Individual Will is the starting point.
 Trust & Will offers this option for a one-time fee of $199.
 This plan is a great fit for individuals who want to outline their final wishes, name guardians for their children, and specify how their assets should be distributed without the added complexity of a trust.
 It’s a simple, direct way to ensure your affairs are in order.
 The service guides you through each step, making the process of creating a will feel much less intimidating than you might think.
 It’s a solid choice for those with uncomplicated financial situations who want to get their essential documents in place.

-Costs for Joint Wills and Trusts
+What Do Joint Wills and Trusts Cost?

 For couples planning their estate together, Trust & Will provides a Joint Will for $299.
 If your situation requires a more robust plan, you might consider a trust.
 A trust can help your loved ones avoid the lengthy and often expensive probate process.
 The cost for an Individual Trust is $499, while a Joint Trust for couples is priced at $599.
 These trust-based plans include everything you get with a will, plus the documents needed to establish and fund your trust.
 This comprehensive approach is designed to give you and your partner peace of mind by providing a more detailed framework for managing your assets both during your lifetime and after.